 A COVID-19 disaster relief program designed to provide businesses with the funds needed to pay rent, employees and other essential costs

 If you’re running a business, chances are it’s been negatively impacted by COVID-19.
 You need funds to cover essential expenses and continue to make ends meet.
-You’ve heard about the Paycheck Protection Program (PPP), but didn’t apply in the first round.
+You’ve heard about SBA Paycheck Protection Program (PPP) loans, but didn’t apply in the first round.

-At Pursuit, you’ll find a PPP process that only a local lender can provide.
+At Pursuit, you’ll find an SBA PPP loan process that only a local lender can provide.
 After submitting your application through our easy-to-use digital platform, you can access support from real people who will answer your questions and process your application efficiently.
 You’ll also receive information that will help you manage and maximize loan forgiveness.

 The Paycheck Protection Program is an SBA loan program launched to help small businesses stay afloat during ongoing COVID-19 related closures and restrictions.
 Your PPP loan can be forgiven, meaning that all or some of it will not need to be repaid depending on how it is spent.
 Learn more about what the program can offer you.

 Easy-to-use digital application